2016 Ford F-150 Is A Smooth Operator

 I’ve always considered the Ford F-150 a leader in the truck market.
-This is a viewpoint shared by more Americans than with any other brand as evidenced because F-Series trucks have lead the country in sales for the past 39 years.
+F-Series trucks have led the country in sales for the past 39 years.
 There are a lot of Ford trucks that I love, but I was so impressed with the 2016 Ford F-150 Lariat that the Ford folks provided me with last week that I even had to take a significant road trip.
 I put more miles on this loaner than any time previously other than during special “Navigating the Northlands” series of many years ago.

 It’s almost impossible to remember to write about all the great features and options this truck came equipped with.
 Of course, the first one that comes to mind is BLIS – the blind spot warning system.
 Any time I am doing a lot of highway driving when one has to change lanes relatively frequently for those who do-dah along half asleep on the highway, BLIS is a must.
 I hate to think how many times I risk pulling out into a lane where another vehicle is exactly in that blind spot.